jvns/mtlpytutorial/part4-dictionaries.md

 They are written by people who have been programming for a long time, and they're usually aimed at people who already know how to program.
-Do not worry if you Google something and it doesn't make any sense to you; it's probably not written with you in mind (even if it says it's a tutorial!).
+Do not worry if you Google something and it doesn't make any sense to you; it's probably not written with you in mind (even if it says it's a tutorial!)
 Instead, try searching for "dictionaries tutorial".
+We have a short list of tutorials on the wiki.

 TODO: make a list of resources for continuing learning Python on the website, and point people to that.